CaraBGJames/eosc-556-project/README.md

 ```bash
 git clone https://github.com/CaraBGJames/eosc-556-project.git
 ```
-2. Edit lines in environment file for windows/mac machine
+2. Open environment.yml file and comment out corresponding line for your windows/mac machine
 ```bash
 # uncomment the next line if you are on an intel platform
   # - pydiso # if on intel pc